Skip to Main Content Go to Sitemap

 Off-the-shelf hip harness for hip disorders.

 The boots and bar orthosis is also called a foot abduction orthosis or a Denis Browne splint.
 The brace holds your child's feet turned outwards and in the corrected position.
+The bar can be static or dynamic and the boots are off the shelf boots to help maintain correction of clubfoot.

 Off-the-shelf or custom-made knee orthoses are used to control motion around the knee joint due to instability (ligament damage) or arthritic pain at the knee joint.